Which brand should I buy?

 - Because we don’t test physical products.
 What our researchers do — all day, every day — is analyze peer-reviewed studies on supplements and nutrition.

 - Because we go to great lengths to protect our integrity.
-As you’ve probably noticed, we don’t sell supplements, or even show ads from supplement companies, even though either option would generate a lot more money than our Examine Membership or Supplement Guides ever will — and for a lot less work, too.
+As you’ve probably noticed, we don’t sell supplements, or even show ads from supplement companies, even though either option would generate a lot more money than Examine+ ever will — and for a lot less work, too.

 In truth, we don’t even know which brands we each favor.
 The topic isn’t taboo, but none of us has ever seemed very interested.
 With time, I think we all came to the conclusion that no one brand is head and shoulders above the rest: supplement quality seems to vary within the same brand, and can go up and down over time.

 All that being said, we are interested in keeping you safe.
 So here’s a list of steps you can take if a supplement has caught your interest: